AT A GLANCE

 Our Work & Priorities

-Each year, we outline a multi-issue agenda to advance state and local policies, coordinate trans-local campaigns, and inform advocacy at the state level.
+Each year, we outline a multi-issue agenda to advance local policies, coordinate trans-local campaigns, and inform advocacy at the state level.

 Our key issue areas include housing, community safety, economic justice, and environmental and climate justice.